Free for all

 In Madison, free tours of the magnificent State Capitol are given daily.
 Madison on the Cheap lists other free museums and attractions, including the Wisconsin Veterans Museum and Museum of Contemporary Art.

-If you have a Bank of America credit or debit card, you get free admission the first full weekend of each month to 150 Museums on Us, including Chicago 's Shedd Aquarium and Art Institute and the Twin Cities ' Fort Snelling and Minnesota History Center.
+If you have a Bank of America credit or debit card, you get free admission the first full weekend of each month to 150 Museums on Us, including Shedd Aquarium and Art Institute in Chicago and Fort Snelling and Minnesota History Center in the Twin Cities.

 In Chicago, the Cultural Center in the Loop draws on the deep well of local talent to offer performances year-round.